 Complicating things further is the aforementioned inclusion of numerous flashback sequences featuring the child-cast of the 2017 movie, which begs the question: Should this installment have focused exclusively on the adult versions of It’s cast, thus better partitioning screentime for their development, or should this entire two-part theatrical release have been reorganized as an 8-10 part mini-series for Netflix or Amazon?
 Judging this 2019 movie separate from its 2017 predecessor, IC2 feels like a bloated standalone feature about adults overcoming childhood drama, flaunting a long running-time for not that much narrative payoff.
 If you compare IC2 to It (2017) as the second installment of a two-part story, IC2 feels repetitive at best and downright unnecessary at worst.
 I, like most audiences, enjoyed the child-cast of It (2017) and liked seeing them juxtaposed with their adult versions in this film, but when analyzing this project as a whole, I’d argue these ubiquitous flashback sequences undercut IC2‘s contemporary storyline.
 As Chris Stuckmann observed in his review of the film, “The perspective that your film is told from is extremely important,” yet this second chapter seems to misunderstand that to its downfall.

-While I enjoyed seeing It: Chapter 2 in theatres given the scope of its special FX and the emotional resonance of the story’s conclusion when held in context with its strong opening, I struggle to recommend this film in its entirety because it contains at least 80 minutes of pure filler.
-So much of the film’s middle third in particular treads water for such an infuriating length of time the story loses whatever narrative goodwill it established.
+While I enjoyed seeing It: Chapter 2 in theatres given the scope of its special FX and the emotional resonance of the story’s conclusion, I struggle to recommend this “sequel’ because it contains at least 80 minutes of pure filler.
+So much of the film’s middle third in particular treads water for such an infuriating length of time the story loses whatever narrative goodwill it had established.
 There’s solid filmmaking at the core of this picture, but at some point the repetitive scares, overzealous digital FX, and pointless flashback sequences choke the heartfelt characters and meaningful themes of this story.
-I would call this film a letdown in every sense of the word, not only in comparison to the far stronger 2017-rendition of this premise, but also with respect to how well this film set the stage for its own success.
+I would call this film a letdown in every sense of the word, not only in comparison to the far stronger 2017-rendition of the same premise, but also with respect to how well this film set the stage for its own success.
 Not long after James McAvoy, Jessica Chastain, Bill Hader, and company eat their Chinese dinner, this movie takes a fucking nosedive.